Sydney Airport: 2011–present: Modern history

-In June 2013, the airport released a draft version of its 2033 Master Plan, which proposes operating domestic and international flights from the same terminals using 'swing gates', along with upgrading Terminal 3 (currently the Qantas domestic terminal) to accommodate the Airbus A380.
-On 17 February 2014, the Australian Government approved the Master Plan, which outlines the airport's plans to cater to the forecast demand of 74 million passengers in 2033.
-The plan includes Sydney Airport's first-ever integrated ground transport plan.
+In June 2013, the airport released a draft version of its 2033 Master Plan, which proposed operating domestic and international flights from the same terminals using 'swing gates', along with upgrading Terminal 3 (then the Qantas domestic terminal) to accommodate the Airbus A380.
+On 17 February 2014, the Australian Government approved the Master Plan, which outlined the airport's plans to cater to the forecast demand of 74 million passengers in 2033.
+The plan included Sydney Airport's first-ever integrated ground transport plan.